Elisabetta de Gambarini: Family

 Elisabetta de Gambarini was born 7 September 1731 in Holles Street, St Marylebone, Middlesex, England.
 She was born to Charles Gambarini (died 1754), Counsellor to the Landgrave of Hessen-Kassel and Joanna (Giovanna Paula) Stradiotti (died 1774).
 Her father was a nobleman from Lucca, Italy.
 He published A Description of the Earl of Pembroke's Pictures in 1731.
 Her mother was of similar status from Dalmatia.
 Her mother may have been a tutor to the nobility but it is not certain.
 Elisabetta was the third of four children.
 She was the only sibling to survive to maturity.
-It is possible that her name has appeared several other ways, Elizabeth Gambarini, Elisabetta de Gambarini, Elisabetta Gambarini and Elisabetta Gamberini.
+Her name has appeared several other ways: her first name as Elizabeth, Elisabetta, or Elisabetti and her family name as Gambarini, de Gambarini, Gamberini, or Gambarene.

 Marriage

-On 20 March 1764 Elisabetta married Etienne Chazal at St Martin-in-the-Fields.
+On 20 March 1764, Elisabetta married Etienne Chazal at St Martin-in-the-Fields.
 She gave one concert as Mrs Chazal in May, but died at her home in Castle Court, Strand, in the parish of St Martin-in-the-Fields, Westminster, less than a year later, on 9 February 1765.
 She was buried at St James's, Westminster, on 14 February.
 Her mother's will reveals that Elisabetta had a daughter, Giovanna Georgiana Chazal.
 Elisabetta may have died in or as a result of childbirth but it is not known for certain.
 This was common during this time.
 There is no additional information known of either her husband or her daughter.